1000 GIS Applications & Uses

 39. Magnetic Fields – Investigating magnetic field lines in 3D with international geomagnetic field maps.

-40. Astrogeology – Delivering planetary mapping to the international science community in public domain – from planetary topology to lunar geology.
+40. Astrogeology – Delivering planetary mapping to the international scientific community in the public domain – from planetary topology to lunar geology.
 (Astrogeology Science Centre)

 42. Light Pollution – Recognizing the artificial light introduced by humans in the night sky and how it interferes with the observation of stars.
 (NOAA’s VIIRS data) / Light Pollution Map)